llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   computed automatically.
 If `acc loop vector` were mapped to `omp parallel for`, `vector_length` with a non-constant-expression argument would be possible.
-* A gang reduction specified on an orphaned `acc loop` directive because the enclosing compute construct to which the reduction would normally be applied during translation is not statically visible.
-A restriction against this case already appears in OpenACC 2.7 (and earlier), but it does not include the case of a gang reduction for a gang-shared variable on a non-gang loop.
-Text has been proposed for inclusion in the OpenACC spec after 2.7 to clarify.
 * Orphaned `acc loop` directive that observes `num_workers` and `vector_length` because the enclosing compute construct from which those clauses would normally be applied during translation is not